mudita/MuditaOS/.github/ISSUE_TEMPLATE/5-other.md

 ---
 name: "⚠️ Create other issue"
-about: Create a new issue that doesn't fit any of the above categories (e.g. test-related issues, infrastructure issues, etc.)
+about: Create a new issue that doesn't fit any of the above categories (e.g. test-related issues, infrastructure issues, design issues etc.)

 ---